bharath12345/bharath12345.github.io/_posts/2013-07-11-few-days-with-apache-cassandra.md

 There are couple of VERY IMPORTANT things to realize before going further -

 * In the DBMS world, multiple data points can fit into a single row.
 So, 90 data-points per second translates to fewer than 90 row inserts per second.
 But how fewer depends on the data modeling
 * The temporal distribution of inserts is not even.
 The hourly roll-up kicks in at the end of each hour.
 Daily roll-up at the end-of-day and so on (not considering the timezone adjustments required for roll-ups)

+Small-data problem??

 #### Before we start data modeling...
 ######Data Access methods in Cassandra
-There are primarily three ways - Hector, Astyanax and CQL.
-Cassandra uses Thrift as the underlying RPC mechanism and has a Thrift API.
+Predominantly, there are three ways to interact with Cassandra - Hector, Astyanax and CQL.
+Cassandra supports Thrift by providing an API.
 Hector and Astyanax use the Thrift API to talk to the DBMS.
 CQL3 proposes a new SQL like API.
-This [slidedeck](http://www.slideshare.net/jericevans/cql-sql-in-cassandra) has CQL3 performance vis-a-vis Thrift-API by the main committer.
+This [slidedeck](http://www.slideshare.net/jericevans/cql-sql-in-cassandra) has CQL3 performance vis-a-vis Thrift-API by the main committer of this piece - Eric Evans.
 Take your pick!
+In this prototype, I use CQL3.

 ######SuperColumns
-######Denormalization
+Recent articles and blogs suggest that supercolumns are a bad design and will go away in future releases of Cassandra.
+So I use composite keys and not supercolumns to model the data

+######Denormalization and Data Modeling by Queries
+One of the central ideas in column-stores is to model data per the queries expected.
+Also denormalize, that is, store multiple replicas of data if required.
+Both these ideas have strong theoratical backing.
+Let me state just two -

+* DB schema per query requirements - One of the gurus of database design, Professor Stonebraker has suggested that in enterprise applications OLTP queries are well known in advance, few in number, and do not change often.
+Refer to [this paper](http://cs-www.cs.yale.edu/homes/dna/papers/vldb07hstore.pdf).
+* Denormalization - RDBMS belongs to the era when storage was expensive.
+Its not so anymore.
+CPUs are far more expensive (in both ways - CapEx and OpEx ).
+And DB queries take CPU cycles.
+And a waiting user could have tangible/intangile revenue implications of web companies.
+All put together, model database sparsely and denormalized.
+Store multiple versions and replicas of data.
+Do anything to make queries faster!

 #### Data Modeling
 * Cassandra focuses on modeling the database per the queries.
 So by looking at the above usecase, what queries can I expect from the database modeler's perspective?

+#### Conclusion

 #### Reading Recommendations
 * Good introduction on the subject - [Oriell's Cassandra Definitive Guide](http://shop.oreilly.com/product/0636920010852.do),
 * Data Modeling - [this](http://www.ebaytechblog.com/2012/07/16/cassandra-data-modeling-best-practices-part-1/) wonderful blog by Jay Patel from Ebay
 * Performance comparisons - [this](http://www.datastax.com/dev/blog/2012-in-review-performance) article really nails it (pay attention to the chart!)